-Name Description Encrypted Passwords (Optional) Indicates whether the given passwords are already encrypted; the possible values are TRUE or FALSE .
+Name Description Passphrase (Optional) The passphrase of the OS user that is used in public key authentication; relevant only to the following credential types: RSA_KEY, DSA_KEY.
+Use sudo (Optional) Used for indicating that the OS user specified above is not an administrator user, but can run certain commands that require administrative privileges as root.
+The possible values are TRUE or FALSE . if the monitored host is Windows-based, leave this field empty to indicate FALSE.
+Enable VMware Collection (Optional) Indicates whether to monitor VMware metrics; The possible values are TRUE or FALSE .
+VMware Host (Optional) The VMware host name.
+VMware Port (Optional) The VMware port.
+If no value is inserted in this field, the port number to be used is the default number 443.
+VMware User Name (Optional) The user name required for connecting to the VMware.
+VMware Password (Optional) The password of the VMware user specified above.
+Enable PI (Optional) Indicates whether to enable PI; the possible values are TRUE or FALSE .
 Leaving this field empty indicates a FALSE value.
-The password encryption can manually be done by executing 'Dbwc_Common_Oracle_EncryptString( <password>)' function from Foglight's script console.</password> Is Mounted (Optional) Indicates whether the given monitored instance is in a mounted stand-by mode (data-guard); the possible values are TRUE or FALSE .
+A PI repository must be already installed and assigned to at least one agent on the monitoring FgIAM.
+Listener Name (Optional) The instance listener name.
+Default "LISTENER" name will be used if this field remains empty.
+Encrypted Passwords (Optional) Indicates whether the given passwords are already encrypted; the possible values are TRUE or FALSE .
 Leaving this field empty indicates a FALSE value.
-Credential Name (Optional) An existing credential name.
-When using this property, the 'OS User Name', 'OS Password', 'Private Key File Path', and 'Passphrase' properties will be ignored.
+The password encryption can manually be done by executing 'Dbwc_Common_Oracle_EncryptString(<password>)' function from Foglight's script console.</password> Is Mounted (Optional) Indicates whether the given monitored instance is in a mounted stand-by mode (data-guard); the possible values are TRUE or FALSE .
+Leaving this field empty indicates a FALSE value.
+Use SSL (String - true/false) Specifies whether an SSL connection should be used; the possible values are TRUE or FALSE .
+If no value is inserted in this field, it will use the default value FALSE.
 Group Names (Optional) The database group names you want to add the monitored instance to; multiple group names should be separated with ";".
 For example: groupA;groupB;groupC When the group already exists, then the monitored instance will be attached to the existing group.
 When the group does not exist, then a new group will be created under the default group "Database Groups".